makrai/notes/buechel18-emo-multilang-multitask-naacl.md

 * Predicting the emotional value of lexical items is a well-known problem
   * research has focused on polarity for quite a long time
-  * more expressive models (such as Basic Emotions or Valence-Arousal-Dominance)
+  * more expressive models (eg Basic Emotions or Valence-Arousal-Dominance)
   * heterogeneous formats and small-sized, non-interoperable resources (lexicons and corpus annotations, Buechel and Hahn, 2017) Sven Buechel and Udo Hahn.
 2017.